 List of roses growing at the Greenwich Rose Garden:

-The list of roses below is sourced from the map of the rose garden currently on display at Greenwich Royal Park.
+The list of roses below is sourced from the map of the rose garden that was on display at Greenwich Royal Park until 2024.
 It showcases the roses that have been cultivated in the garden since its redesign in 1995.
 Some roses appear multiple times on the list, as each number corresponds to a flower bed marked on the map.

 1. Peacekeeper